kushalpdeu/HackX_EliteCoders/README.md

-# HackX_EliteCoders
+# 💻 HackX_EliteCoders – Health Experience Platform

+## 🧩 Problem Statement
-Problem Statement: Many individuals face minor but urgent health issues that don’t always require a doctor’s consultation.
-However, reliable and relatable solutions are often unavailable online, and users hesitate to discuss such problems publicly due to privacy concerns.
+Many individuals face minor but urgent health issues that don’t always require a doctor’s consultation.
+However, **reliable and relatable solutions** are often unavailable online, and users hesitate to discuss such problems publicly due to **privacy concerns**.

-**Solution Overview:** Our platform provides an anonymous, structured, and interactive space where users can:
+###**Solution Overview:** Our platform provides an anonymous, structured, and interactive space where users can:

 Share Their Experience by submitting a structured form containing:
 Disease Name, Symptoms (as tags), Recovery Time, Medications Used, Doctor Consultation (Yes/No), and a Personal Story.